 - UCSB Antecedents & History.

-- To browse collections in the UCSB University Archives use the Online Archive of California, the UC Library Catalog, or search through our lists of UArch manuscript collections by subject.
+- To browse collections in the UCSB University Archives use the Online Archive of California, UCSB Library Search, or search through our lists of UArch manuscript collections by subject.

 - For information regarding course descriptions from the general catalog visit the Request page.